EnlighterJS/Plugin.WordPress/readme.txt

 = I miss some features / I found a bug =
 Write a message to [Andi Dittrich](http://andidittrich.de/contact) (andi DOT dittrich AT a3non DOT O R G) or open a [New Issue on GitHub](https://github.com/AndiDittrich/WordPress.Enlighter/issues)
 == Changelog ==

+= 3.4 =
+* Added: Visual Editor Plugin ([EnlighterJS.TinyMCE](https://github.com/AndiDittrich/EnlighterJS.TinyMCE)) **v3.2.0**
+* Added: Fault tolerant initialization code including debug messages (`console.log` output) - this will also avoid javascript initialization errors
+* Added: Option to the Code-Edit-Dialog to switch between Inline and Block mode - feature requested [on WordPress.org Forums](https://wordpress.org/support/topic/no-way-to-switch-from-codeblock-to-inline/#post-8539755)
+* Changed: The Code-Insert-Dialog size is changed to the current editor viewport size (will cover the whole editor area)
+* Changed: Removed the "Sourcecode" Label from Code-Insert-Dialog Textarea to provide a larger input area
+* Improved: WP Version information is removed from MooTools CDN Sources to avoid additional downloads - thanks to [sixer on WordPress.org Forums](https://wordpress.org/support/topic/query-string-for-jsdelivr/#post-8517461)
+* Bugfix: Copy+Paste within a codeblock (Visual Editor) caused a seperation of the selected block
+* Bugfix: External JS Components (jetpack-plugin, Startup Code) are not loaded in case EnlighterJS javascript file is excluded

 = 3.3 =
 * Added: [WordPress Multisite](https://codex.wordpress.org/Create_A_Network) support